exercism/awk/exercises/practice/tournament/.docs/instructions.append.md

 This exercise requires the output to be sorted in a particular way.
-Like many programming languages, iterating over an associative array occurs in some random-looking internal hashing order of the keys.
+Like many programming languages, iterating over an associative array occurs in an implementation-dependent, seemingly random-looking order.
 This is typically not what humans want to see.
 GNU awk provides some sorting features.

 1. `asort` -- sort a numerically indexed array based on the array _values_.